earl86/epmmm/README.md

 Enjoy it!

-Memcached Redis etc.:
+Memcached Redis Tendis etc.:

-use like Mysql
+use like MySQL